 a numeric value in the local currency.

+You can also write your own custom pipes.
 Read more in the page on pipes.

 A provider creates a new instance of a dependency for the dependency injection system.
 It relates a lookup token to code—sometimes called a “recipe”—that can create a dependency value.

-The Angular component router is a richly featured mechanism for configuring and managing the entire view navigation process including the creation and destruction of views.
+The Angular component router is a richly featured mechanism for configuring and managing the entire view navigation process, including the creation and destruction of views.

 An Angular component with a

 RouterOutlet that displays views based on router navigations.

 For more information, see the Routing & Navigation page.